Reviewing a completed SSH key release request

 Additional information displays if the access requests submitted were unsuccessful with information on how to address the issues.
 Once they have been addressed, you can resubmit the request.

-When the request has been approved, you can use the API key.
-For more information, see Taking action on an API key release request.
+When the request has been approved, you can use the password.
+For more information, see Taking action on a password release request.